 This is probably the most important of the five things to know.
 Every student studying in Germany must have access to an insurance policy.
 But don’t go about buying the fancy policies.
 Get a generic policy until you get to know what the aspects are that need to be covered in a policy.
 Get in touch with your university.
 They might have some tie-ups etc that offer students policies at discounted rates too.
-Germany also offers about 120 full days or 240 half days of work permit for working.
+Germany also offers about 120 full days or 240 half days of work permits for work.
 Anything more, and you’ll have to contact the federal agency for employment.
-This is particularly important because while the education is free in the German universities, the cost of living is still considerably higher.
+This is particularly important because while education is free in German universities, the cost of living is still considerably higher.
 Because of this, students would need that to supplement their expenses.
-Average expenses would range between 400-700 Euros a month depending on the location
+Average expenses would range between 400-700 Euros a month depending on the location.

 Typically, Germans don’t live on-campus or in separate rooms.
 They live in student accommodations.
-In your first weeks there, there are several student accommodation organisations that can help you find an accommodation.
+In your first weeks there, there are several student accommodation organizations that can help you find accommodation.
 Sometimes the rooms can be shared by multiple people.
 That is one thing that people should get used to.

 What To Expect when study In Germany?

 Most Employable Courses in Germany for International Students